Daniel-K1/JNotepad_new/readme.md

 ## Known bugs to be fixed:
 - skin radio buttons are not refreshing during skin change - to be fixed in next update
-- skin change doesn't affect application top bar - to be fixed in net update
+- skin change doesn't affect application top bar - to be fixed in next update